Rep. Matt Gaetz files resolution to oust Kevin McCarthy as speaker of the House

 Gaetz acknowledged the effort is likely to fail.
 He responded to questions about what he hoped to accomplish with the remark that Americans need to know who’s in charge.

-In a speech on the House floor earlier in the day, Gaetz demanded McCarthy disclose the details of a supposed deal the speaker made with the White House to bring forward legislation to help fund the war in Ukraine during funding negotiations.
+In a speech on the House floor earlier in the day, Gaetz accused McCarthy of making a deal with the White House during funding negotiations to bring forward legislation to help fund Ukraine in its war against Russia.

 Brushing off the threat, McCarthy told reporters earlier at the Capitol, “I’m focused on doing the work that has to be done.”
 He added that there was “no side deal” on Ukraine, noting he has not spoken to Biden.